mubin-thinks/minimal-wm-config/wiki.md

 Linux uses "configuration files" to configure software.
 The software itself looks at the config files and changes the settings accordingly.
 There's a common location where softwares in Linux usually look at to find them.
 In Linux the directory is at `$HOME/.config`.
-Here the `$HOME` is a environment variable that points to /home/<user> or the directory that is usually selected as default directory for terminals on startup.
+Here the `$HOME` is a environment variable that points to `/home/<user>` or the directory that is usually selected as default directory for terminals on startup.
 `$HOME` is sometimes also referred to as `~`(tilde character).

 Before we edit any config files.
 We must make sure we have a text editor.
 You can choose your favourite text editor for this.
 Most popular text-editor of today are: Neovim, Emacs, Nano, VScode and Sublime Text.
-But you can choose what-ever text editor your prefer.
+But you can choose whatever text editor your prefer.

 ## Changing the wallpaper
 The wallpaper configuration falls on window-managers.
 So we have to tell/configure